 Oftentimes, prejudice spreads because of the venomous thoughts and words of others.
 Haman had not taken notice of Mordecai so he was not personally offended until the royal officials informed him of Mordecai’s insubordination “to see whether Mordecai’s behavior would be tolerated, for he had told them he was a Jew” (Esther 3:4).

 Prejudice is often characterized by broad generalizations.
 Haman’s anger was not simply at Mordecai’s actions (of not bowing), and not just at the person, but at all Jews.
 Haman’s anger went way beyond Mordecai, to all that Mordecai stood for.
 He hated a group of people because they had a different belief or culture.

 As in the situation with Haman and Mordecai, prejudice is often perpetuated with lies.
 Haman falsely accused the Jews of being disloyal to the king, saying “There is a certain people . . . whose customs are different from those of all other people and who do not obey the king’s laws” (Esther 3:8).
 However, Mordecai had already demonstrated his loyalty to the king (Esther 2:21-23) so this was clearly untrue.

-Certainly, there are lessons for us all from the story of Mordecai and Haman.
+Certainly there are lessons for all of us from the story of Mordecai and Haman.
 We need to search our hearts for people with whom we have strained relationships.
 Ask God for help to restore these relationships and look for ways we can build bridges of understanding with each other.
 Then see how God will honor and bless these efforts.